-I am pleased to be here today to discuss the Department of Defense's (DOD) (1) plans for eliminating costly depot maintenance excess capacity, (2) progress in finalizing a new depot workload allocation policy, (3) current approach for allocating maintenance workloads for new and existing systems, and (4) estimates that billions can be saved by outsourcing depot maintenance.
-Before getting into the details of my statement I would like to provide a brief summary of the major points covered in my testimony.
+We are pleased to be here today to discuss the Department of Defense's (DOD) (1) plans for eliminating costly depot maintenance excess capacity, (2) progress in finalizing a new depot workload allocation policy, (3) current approach for allocating maintenance workloads for new and existing systems, and (4) estimates that billions can be saved by outsourcing depot maintenance.
+Before getting into the details of our statement we would like to provide a brief summary of the major points covered in our testimony.